Roast Gammon in Cider with Calvados and Apples

 Preheat oven to 180°C, 160°C Fan, Gas Mark 4-5.

-Double line a large roasting pan with foil.
-Place joint in roasting pan and pour over the cider, apple sauce, calvados and add whole apples.
+Double line a non-stick large roasting pan with foil.
+Place the joint in the pan and pour over the cider, apple sauce, calvados and add the apples.

 Place another piece of foil on top and roast in oven.
-Baste and turn joint over half way through cooking time.
+Baste and turn the joint over half way through cooking time.

 Carefully remove the joint from oven.
 Remove the rind from the joint and score the fat.
-Baste the joint with the juice and sprinkle the fat with sugar and return to oven for further 10-15 minutes to brown.
+Baste the joint with the juice and sprinkle the fat with sugar, return to the oven and cook for a further 10-15 minutes.